cakemanager/docs/docs/Installation.md

 Loading the roles and user
 -----------------
 We created a shell to load the default roles and adding an administrator.
-You can access the shell via:

-    $ bin/cake manager [subcommand] [-h] [-v] [-q]

 The CakeManager has the following subcommands:

 **initialize**
 Execute The Initialize-method.
-This will add some important data to your database.
+This will add some important data to your database (like roles).

 **user**
 Execute The User-task.
 You will be able to create an user.